adjust/android_sdk/README.md

 Please note that even when testing, this decision is permanent.
 It **is not** reversible.

+## <a id="af-third-party-sharing"></a>Third-party sharing for specific users

+You can notify Adjust when a user disables, enables, and re-enables data sharing with third-party partners.

 ### <a id="af-disable-third-party-sharing"></a>Disable third-party sharing for specific users

-You can notify Adjust when a user exercises their right to change data sharing with partners for marketing purposes, but they allow data sharing for statistical purposes.

 Call the following method to instruct the Adjust SDK to communicate the user's choice to disable data sharing to the Adjust backend: